stevedonovan/gentle-intro/readme.md

 ## Vectors

 We'll return to slice methods again, but first: vectors.
-These are _resizeable_ arrays and behave much like Python `List` and C++ `std::vector`.
+These are _re-sizeable_ arrays and behave much like Python `List` and C++ `std::vector`.
 The Rust type `Vec` (pronounced 'vector') behaves very much like an array slice in fact; the difference is that you can append extra values to a vector - note that it must